GopiKrishnavtp/movie-ETL-datapipeline/README.md

 - Python 3.8+
 - pip
 - sqlite3 (usually included with Python)
-- (Optional) API key for the external movie metadata source (TMDB or similar)
+- (Optional) API key for the external movie metadata source (OMDB or similar)

 ## Repository layout
 (Adjust paths if your repository differs)